Future PhD Students

 - Siva Leela Krishna Chand Gudi: focussing on the Internet of Things and Fog Robotics.
 Before joining UTS, he worked for various research organizations including the Indian Space Research Organization (ISRO), Defence Research and Development Organization (DRDO), Indian Railways and Bharat Sanchar Nigam Limited (BSNL).
 Co-supervised with Benjamin Johnston.
 Expected completion 2021.

 - Sammy Pfeiffer: is developing a novel and much-needed methodology for innovation competitions.
 Co-supervised with Xun Wang Senior Roboticist CBA Innovation Lab and Benjamin Johnston in the School of Software.
-Expected completion 2020.
+Submitted September 2020.

 - Meg Tonkin: Customer Experience in Human-Robot Interaction: Exploring human-robot interaction and developing a new understanding of the importance of humans knowing what robots know about them as they interact.
 Co-supervised with Benjamin Johnston in the School of Software.
-Expected completion 2019.
+Submitted November 2020.

 - Pramod Parajulia: Modelling Risk.
 International Student from Nepal.
 Funded on a 4-Year Endeavour Leadership Scholarship.
 Currently on leave due to earthquakes in Nepal.